great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_modular_expectations.rst

 5. **Validate (Sometimes)**

-   In this final step, we simply need to validate that the results of our metrics meet our Expectations.
-For Expectations of type ColumnMapDatasetExpectation, which maps a column to a boolean series by asking questions that are fundamentally boolean in nature (Ex: are my column values nonnull?), this is implemented automatically by the GE machinery and does not require user implementation.
-If your data inquiry can be summed up by a true or false question, feel free to skip this step.
+   In this step, we simply need to validate that the results of our metrics meet our Expectation.

    The validate method is implemented as _validate.
-This method takes a dictionary named Metrics, which contains all metrics requested by your metric dependencies, and performs a simple validation against your success keys (i.e. important thresholds) in order to return a dictionary indicating whether the Expectation has evaluated successfully or not.
-In order to obtain these success keys, the Expectation parent class has a get_success_kwargs method which returns a dictionary containing all necessary success keys:
+This method takes a dictionary named Metrics, which contains all metrics requested by your metric dependencies, and performs a simple validation against your success keys (i.e. important thresholds) in order to return a dictionary indicating whether the Expectation has evaluated successfully or not:

 .. code-block:: python